codecarrotlabs/blog.codecarrot.net/_posts/code/css/postcss/2017-07-02-why-we-use-postcss-at-codecarrot.md

 ]
 ```

-That’s it!

 ## Keeping our stack tight

 Because it’s very easy to add new plugins, it’s also difficult to enforce a single stack through many projects.
-If stacks differ, new developers need to learn new syntaxes and features, which may prove troublesome in an environment with a high turnover.
-This is both the greatest strength and the greatest drawback of PostCSS if looking from a company’s perspective.
+If stacks differ, new developers need to learn new syntaxes and features This is both the greatest strength and the greatest drawback of PostCSS if looking from a company’s perspective.

 ## PostCSS pros